whobbes22/ToTouchtheMoon/README.md

 ### Research & Planning Log
 #### Friday 7/7
-Research into the library PDcurses
+Research into the library PDcurses 10am
-Research into curses - sharp
+Research into curses - sharp 11 am
-Research into libtcod-net
+Research into libtcod-net 11-30 am
-Research into SadConsole
-reasearh into GoRogue
+Research into SadConsole 2:30 am reasearh into GoRogue 4